ankkona/Pizza-Sales-SQL-Project/README.md

 * A total of 21,350 orders were placed.
 * Total revenue generated was approximately $817,860.
-* Customers ordered an average of 2.32 pizzas per order.
+* An average of 138 pizzas were ordered per day.
 * The Thai Chicken Pizza generated the highest revenue.
 * The Classic Deluxe Pizza was the most ordered pizza.
 * Medium and Large pizza sizes were preferred by customers.